MicoTazarte/CSS123P_FinalProject/README.md

 Hello, Miguel!: A Party Game
-Created by Group: Don’t Over Think It!
+Group Name: Don’t Over Think It!
 (DOTI)

 This README provides the roles of each team member.

 | Name                          | Role                       | Tasks                                                                     |